caldwell/http-log-to-statsd/README.md

 # http-log-to-statsd

 This program reads specialized custom logs from nginx/apache via UDP and writes the data out to a statsd server.
-The values passed to the statsd server are:
+If the examples in this file are used, The values passed to the statsd server are:

 - `http.request.{https,http}`: counts of requests coming in on https or http
 - `http.request.{get,post,put,head,options,etc}`: counts of http method